gabrielfantin/FMLM/progress.md

       - Format-specific details
     - **On-demand metadata extraction:**
       - Metadata loaded when file is selected (not during directory scan)
+      - **Database caching implemented:**
+        - First checks if metadata exists in database for the file
+        - Compares file modification time with stored metadata timestamp
+        - Returns cached data if file hasn't changed since last extraction
+        - Automatically re-extracts metadata if file was modified
+        - Stores newly extracted metadata in database for future use
+        - Significantly faster on subsequent views of the same files
       - Loading indicator while extracting information
       - Error handling for unsupported formats
     - **Backend implementation:**